Rotator Cuff Injuries

 The last factor in rotator cuff injury is called impingement syndrome.
 This is when the tendon fibers pass through the subacromial space, the passage beneath the acromion in the shoulder joint.
 Those tendons and muscles get irritated in this small space.
 The subacromial space gets even narrower when the shoulder is raised so that the chronic irritation results in pain and tears in the tendons.Risk Factors for Rotator Cuff Injury

-There are some people who are at greater risk for rotator cuff injuries than others.
+Some people are at greater risk for rotator cuff injuries than others.
 These include:

 - Being an athlete older than age 40.